ibetbio/PT-FucoFromSpec/README.md

+Spectroscopy-based Machine Learning models for monitoring of Fucoxanthin Productivity and Cell Growth in Phaeodactylum tricornutum cultures

 This repository includes the data set generated from the monitoring of P. tricornutum cultivations through Cytometry, HPLC, 2D-fluorescence and Absorbance.

 The data set generated in this work is organized into 6 dataframes (.pkl).